lit/lit/packages/lit-virtualizer/README.md

 ];

 // Building our post link template.
-// A template is a function that takes an item (our metadata)
+// renderPostLink is a function that takes an item (our metadata)
-// and uses the `html` tag to build DOM structure with it. const postLinkTemplate = post => html`
+// and uses the `html` tag to build DOM structure with it. const renderPostLink = post => html`
   <div>
     <h2><a href="${post.link}">${post.title}</a></h2>
     <p>${post.date}</p>
   </div>
 `;

-// Pass the post metadata and the template to the scroll directive... const templateResult = html`${
+// Pass the post metadata and the render to the scroll directive... const templateResult = html`${
   scroll({
     items: posts,
-    template: postLinkTemplate
+    renderItem: renderPostLink
   })
 }`